 How do I sign up for career assessments?

 Students interested in purchasing a career assessment must first walk into the Career/Transfer Center to obtain the purchase form.
 Students then take the form to Enrollment Services.
 Next, please see the Cashier to pay fees.
 Bring a copy of the receipt to the Career/Transfer Center to obtain the career assessment and instructions.
 There is a $20 fee for each career assessment for MSJC students.
-Non-student fees are $25 per career assessment and will need to be purchased at the MSJC bookstores.
 The fees include instructions, monitoring, specific supplies and materials, and interpretation by a qualified MSJC counselor.
 If you have any questions, please do not hesitate to contact us.
 San Jacinto Campus (951) 487-3285 and the Menifee Valley Campus (951) 639-5285.

 More Career Services